Model Quantization Guide: Foundations to Production Serving

 • Long-context tests catch KV-cache quantization damage.
 Needle-in-a-haystack is crude, but long-context quantization results show why those checks belong in the deploy gate.

-• Load tests should report throughput, TTFT, inter-token latency, max batch capacity, and peak memory; vLLM exposes this through vllm bench serve.
+• Load tests should report throughput, TTFT, inter-token latency, max batch capacity, and peak memory. vLLM exposes these measurements through vllm bench serve.

 Evaluate reasoning-heavy models rigorously.
 Sub-4-bit or unrotated W4A4 quantization can hurt reasoning accuracy even when baseline perplexity looks stable, which is the core warning in the quantized reasoning-model study.